-Reportedly, the ISA has internal controls - some automated - overseeing its employees' compliance with internal rules and guidelines.
-However, these rules and guidelines, as well as the internal controls, are all classified.

-Alongside these managerial controls, the ISA has two internal gatekeepers: the ISA comptroller and the service's legal advisor.
-The ISA comptroller has statutory standing, with special provisions in the ISA law that strengthen its position and independence.
-The ISA legal advisor has no statutory grounding, and before 1973, there was no internal legal team in the service.
-Pursuant to the Bus 300 Affair in the 1980s, the service legal team was reorganized, and the service's legal advisor became a member of its directorate.
+Reportedly, the ISA has internal controls - some automated - overseeing its employees' compliance with internal rules and guidelines.91 However, these rules and guidelines, as well as the internal controls, are all classified.92 the service's legal advisor.
+The ISA comptroller has statutory standing, with special provisions in the ISA law that strengthen its position and independence.93 The ISA legal advisor has no statutory grounding, and before 1973, there was no internal legal team in the service.
+Pursuant to the Bus 300 Affair in the 1980s, the service legal team was reorganized, and the service's legal advisor became a member of its directorate.94